b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Contemporaries.md

 1. Two distinct personages
 2. The Gospel will be restored

-Every other row in that table in ancillary.
+Every other row in that table is ancillary.

 &nbsp;